A Guide to Psychology and its

 Page Contents: Introduction / Your Chart / Privilege / Exceptions to Confidentiality / Children, Couples, Families, and Groups / Deceased Clients / Providing Information / Laws Related to Confidentiality

-WHEN you seek private psychological treatment, only two individuals know everything that happens in each session.
+WHEN you seek private psychological treatment, only two individuals know everything that occurs in each session.
 One of these persons, of course, is you.
 The other person is the psychotherapist treating you.

 But what about your psychotherapist?
 What is he or she supposed to do with all the personal information you reveal in each session?
 What are your rights to privacy?